 Our God is powerful and everlasting!
-He is the Alpha and the Omega, the King of the Universe, the maker of Heaven and Earth!
-These are just some of the titles we learned as children in school or Sunday school.
-However, it wasn’t until I was talking to my roommate, Bettina, that the meaning of these titles really hit me!
+He is the Alpha and the Omega, the King of the Universe, the Maker of Heaven and Earth!
+These are just some of the titles we learned as children; however, it wasn’t until I was talking to my roommate, Bettina, that the meaning of these names really hit me!

-Bettina and I had gotten into the conversation of religion and beliefs.
-I explained what I believe and how I don’t define myself by religion since it’s more man-made than God-centered; while she told me that she believes that there is a God, He was just too Mighty to get close to.
-She also said that for her, God was a part of the universe and was all around in nature, but not in a new age kind of way (I think).
+Bettina and I had gotten into a conversation about religion and beliefs.
+I explained what I believe and how I don’t define myself by religion since it’s more man-made than God-centered, while she told me that she believes that there is a God; he is just too Mighty to get close to.
+She also said that God was a part of the universe and was all around in nature, but not in a new age kind of way (I think).

-As she said these words, I felt myself be transported back onto Dream Catcher, the whale watching boat, watching whales breach and the seals playing in the water.
+As she said these words, I felt myself be transported back onto Dream Catcher, the whale-watching boat, to observe the whales breaching and the seals playing in the water.
 As I watched, I felt God tell me, “I made this.
 This is Mine.
 What you are witnessing is only a portion of My wonder!”

 Before, when I went on the boats, I was awestruck by the magnificence of these creatures and so caught up in the moment that it didn’t resonate with me just how incredible our God must be to have created such glorious animals!
 It’s a real privilege to be able to work with these animals and witness their splendor on a daily basis!